 Susie Tennant Memorial Fund

-Susie Tennant, a longtime member of the Seattle music community who helped break Nirvana and many other bands, died Thursday of early onset dementia.
+Susie Tennant, a beloved member of the Seattle music community who helped break Nirvana and many other bands, died January 18, 2024 of early-onset dementia.
 She was 61.

 Tennant had frontotemporal degeneration, a form of dementia, for several years, and before that, ovarian cancer.
 She died in her home surrounded by family, said her husband, Christopher Swenson.
 In addition to Swenson, Tennant is survived by children Ella and Eli, plus many friends and admirers.